Table of Contents[Hide][Show]

 No, we don’t mean camping in the backyard (although that definitely qualifies as a socially distant vacation), we’re talking about exploring your own area.
 That botanic garden you always meant to visit?
 The weird roadside attraction you’ve always driven past?
 Now’s the time to finally check out the fun things to do near you.

 I don’t know about you, but I seem to always overlook the wonders closer to home, opting instead for heading to O’Hare Airport and a flight to somewhere more exotic.
+But there is so much to see in Chicago and within a day’s drive of the city.

 Learn Something New